What is Micro Teaching?

 History of Micro Teaching

-The idea of micro teaching was first developed at Stanford University in 1963 by Dwight W. Allen, who is known as the Father of Micro Teaching.
-The aim was to improve teacher training by breaking down the complex teaching process into manageable parts.
-In the initial phase, trainees taught lessons that were recorded on video.
-These recordings were reviewed to analyze strengths and weaknesses.
+It was first developed at Stanford University in 1963 by Dwight W. Allen, who is known as the Father of Micro Teaching.
+It was improved by dividing the difficult teaching process into feasible parts.
+Initially, the lessons were also recorded along with the lectures.
+Then, these taped lessons were used for identifying all the strengths and weaknesses.
 Later, simplified methods like the “2+2 feedback system” (two positive points and two suggestions) made the process more practical.

 In India, micro-teaching became an essential part of BEd programs.
 Today, almost every teacher eligibility exam includes questions on micro teaching, reflecting its academic and professional significance.